rcl-ssl/docs/authorization/aad-application.md

 - Click the 'Register' button

-## Get the AAD Application Credentials
+## Get the Application Credentials

-In this section, the following credentials will be obtained from the AAD application :
+In this section, the following credentials will be obtained from the application :

     - Client ID (Application ID)
     - Tenant ID (Directory ID)
     - Client Secret

-- In the Active Directory, open the application that was registered
+- In Microsoft Entra ID, open the application that was registered

-- Copy the **Application (client) ID** [Auth:client_id] and **Directory (tenant) ID** [Auth:tenantId] for configuration purposes
+- Copy the **Application (client) ID** [Auth:clientId] and **Directory (tenant) ID** [Auth:tenantId] for configuration purposes

 ![install](../images/authorization_aad_app/aad_app.PNG)